 You might have tasted couscous before, but the traditional Tunisian Couscous variation is unique in its own way.
 It is served with a broth made with vegetable and meat (typically fish, chicken or red meat).
 Here is one of our favourite receipes to cook the Tunisian Couscous: https://www.mosaicnorthafrica.com/recipe-for-tunisian-couscous/

 The Tunisian Tajine is not to be mistaken with the Moroccan Tajine.
 It resembles more to the French quiche, but with its own Tunisian variation.
 Here’s one of our favourite recipes to cook the Tunisian Tajine: https://www.mosaicnorthafrica.com/tunisian-tajine-recipe/

-One of the most traditional Tunisian dish is the Tunisian Brik.
+One of the most traditional of Tunisian dishes is the Tunisian Brik.
 It is cooked with an egg and parsley wrapped in a thin wrapper called Malsouka.
 Some variations of the Tunisian Brik may have tuna inside.
 A visit to Tunisia is not complete without trying the Tunisian Brik.
-Here is one of our favourite recipes to cook the Tunisian Brik: https://www.mosaicnorthafrica.com/everything-you-need-to-know-about-tunisian-brik/
+Here is one of our favorite recipes to cook the Tunisian Brik: https://www.mosaicnorthafrica.com/everything-you-need-to-know-about-tunisian-brik/

 Tunisian Harissa (Chili Paste)